 Painting by renowned artist Norval Morrisseau finds new home at McMaster

-“The Family,” an important work by internationally acclaimed Indigenous artist Norval Morrisseau is now permanently on display in the lobby of McMaster’s Indigenous Studies Program in L.R.
+A painting by internationally renowned Canadian Indigenous artist Norval Morrisseau, titled 'The Family' – a recent gift to the McMaster Museum of Art – is now permanently on display in the lobby of McMaster’s Indigenous Studies Program in L.R.
 Wilson Hall.

 He’s been called “Canada’s Picasso.”